Tips for Perfection

 Yogurt Setting Times

-Leave the Yogurt Maker, without touching it, for at least 10 hours - or overnight until the Yogurt has set.
+Leave the Yogurt Maker, without touching it for 8 to 12 hours - or overnight, to let the Yogurt set.

-If the Yogurt has not set after 10 hours, just leave it in the Yogurt Maker for a few hours more.
+If the Yogurt has not set in that time, just leave it in the Yogurt Maker for a few hours more.